FourjsGenero/ex_contacts/README.md

-If you want to create your own database instead of using the default SQLite database provided in server/contacts.sqlite, you must create the database tables and fill with sample data.
+If you want to create your own database instead of using the default SQLite database provided in server/contacts.sqlite, you must create the database tables and fill them with sample data, by using the -s option of the mkcontacts_main program.

 The sample data is created for 3 users: mike, max, ted ...